 The examples given are not exhaustive and limited to the UK as that is where the majority of Lonely Goat Running Club members are from.
-However, no matter where you live in the world, the basic principles hold true.
-Just get out there and explore.
+Just remember, no matter where you live in the world, the basic principles hold true.

 You might not need any different kit to that you would use for any other run.
 You might wish to take the following though, depending on where you are running: